git-town/git-town/website/src/commands/sync.md

 - pulls updates from the tracking and all parent branches
 - does not modify local branches checked out in other Git worktrees
-- deletes branches whose tracking branch was deleted at the remote if they don't contain unshipped changes
+- deletes branches whose tracking branch was deleted at the remote if they contain no unshipped changes

 If you experience too many merge conflicts, sync more often.
 You can run "git sync" without thinking (and should do so dozens of times per day) because it